ethersphere/swarm/swarm/docs/sw^3/storage.rst

    contract
    receipt

 The simplest solution to manage storage deals is using direct contracts between owner and storer.
 This can be implemented with storers returning **signed receipts of chunks they accept to store and owners paying for the receipts either directly or via escrow.
 These receipts are used to prove commitment in case of litigation.
-There are other more indirect variants of litigation which do not rely on owner and storer being in direct contractual agreement.
+There are other more indirect variants of litigation which do not rely on owner and storer being in direct contractual agreement, which is the case if the eventual consumer is distinct from the storer and not known to them in advance.

 In what follows we will elaborate variations on such storage incentive schemes.
 Since the basic ingredients are the same, we proceed to describe them in turn, starting with 1) registration and deposit, followed by 2) storage receipts and finally 3) the challenge based litigation system.